AchrafKassioui/SKRenderer-Demo/README.md

 ## Resolution and Scale Factor

 A SpriteKit scene is sized in points.
 A Metal texture is sized in pixels.
 If a scene is created at 1920x1080 and SKRenderer draws it, the output will be 1920x1080 pixels.
 In order to get Retina resolution, we must multiply **the size of the allocated texture by a scale factor**.
-Metal will handle the mapping between the point-based scene and the pixel-based texture.
+SKRenderer will handle the mapping between the point-based scene and the pixel-based texture.
 This is reminiscent of a UIView [contentScaleFactor](https://developer.apple.com/documentation/uikit/uiview/contentscalefactor) property.

 ```swift
 let scene = SKScene(size: CGSize(width: 1920, height: 1080))